easydiyeb1a/easydiyeb1a.github.io/index.md

 - **18 RFE (Request for Evidence) materials**.
 - **15 sample support letters**.

 **Note:** I did not utilize these resources for my own application as I discovered them after submitting mine.
+Those materails are indeed very useful for eb1a applications.

 If you have any questions regarding the package, please send me an email.
 - **Email**: easydiyeb1a@gmail.com